TITHI-KHAN/Neural-Networks/README.md

 If we don't want to do padding, then use valid.
 This means no padding.

 In the Final Layer, classification takes place.
-From this, we will get a result; this result will go to the
+From this, we will get a result; considering this, we will take **softmax (for multiclass)** or **sigmoid (for binary class)** in the activation function output layer and the probability value to predict.

+* For doing CNN, we need lots of data.
+But, if there are not enough data, then we can do **Data Augmentation**.
+Data augmentation means increasing the data like making 9 images from 1 image.
+Apart from that, zoom in, zoom out, rotation, flipping, adding noise, increasing or decreasing light condition, and doing Perspective Transformation can be done to increase data.

+**Blog** (Building Powerful Image Classification Models Using Very Little Data) : https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html

 **Convolution Layer — The Kernel**